Persistence Diagrams as Diagrams: A Categorification of the Stability Theorem: Barcodes as diagrams

 We thus define the \emph{overlap composition} $\tau \barccomp \sigma$ of overlap matchings $\sigma$ and $\tau$ as the matching

-It is easy to check that with this new definition of composition, the barcodes and overlap matchings form a category, which we denote as $\mathbf{Barc}$.
-Note that two barcodes are isomorphic in $\Barc$ if and only if one~reindexes the other.
+See \cref{fig:overlap_matchings} for an illustration.
+It is easy to check that with this new definition of composition, the barcodes and overlap matchings form a category, which we denote as $\mathbf{Barc}$. \end{definition} Note that two barcodes are isomorphic in $\Barc$ if and only if one~reindexes the other.
 Note also that the empty barcode is the zero object in $\Barc$.